-Taking the current situation of the world into consideration, I’m sure I don’t need to give an introduction about what the COVID-19 is.
-The whole world’s under a lock-down, businesses don’t seem to be having the most profitable days, travelling’s being banned, schools are shutting down, people are getting sick, there have been a lot of deaths and just chaos, chaos, chaos and more chaos.
+Taking the current situation of the world into consideration, I’m sure I don’t need to give an introduction about what COVID-19 is.
+The whole world’s under a lock-down, businesses don’t seem to be having the most profitable days, travelling’s been banned, schools are shutting down, people are getting sick, there have been a lot of casualties and just chaos, chaos, chaos and more chaos.

 (Photo by Miguel Á. Padriñán on Pexels.com)

 Now there’s one side of the population that’s as paranoid as can be, where people fear that the world’s coming to an end and that the foreseeable future isn’t getting any better, while there’s a smaller side of the population that’s somehow able to see the light in such a grim situation; let’s look into that.
 Obviously, those who’re still coming to terms with believing in the existence of this virus are simply a lost cause and discussing about that bizarre percentage of the population is just going to result in incredulity and fury.

 - For the introverts stuck in their shells, this lock-down simply means not having to socialize, which, for a person who resents socializing, wouldn’t really be a problem, right?